akruszewski/gibl/manuscript/chapter2.md

 I>
 I> A tree is a hierarchical, recursive data structure that can have two possible values:
 I>
 I> 1.
-The empty value
+An empty value
 I> 1.
 A single value, coupled together with another two sub-trees

+TODO: Example of a tree.

+I> ### Definition
+I>
+I> A **language** is consisted of:
+I>
+I> 1. _Symbols_, which can be combined into sentences I> 1. _Grammar_, which is a set of rules that tells us which sentences are well-formeed

-Further, a language is consisted of syntax and grammar.
-This is also true for most programming languages - they have a special syntax and reserved keywords.
+The definition of a language also reflects programming languages - they have a special syntax and reserved keywords.
 For example, the C programming language has keywords such as `struct`, `return`, `if`, etc.

 I> ### Definition 4
 I>